Table of Contents

 - Remove all clutter and make sure the room is depersonalized.

-- Remove seasonal items that aren?t needed.
+- Remove seasonal items (winter coats etc.) that aren’t needed.

 - Create space by editing and organizing.